-The user support unit of computer services is comprised of 16 full-time staff and approximately 50 part-time student employees.
-The team is comprised of a coordinator, three administrator positions, a technology training specialist, 10 centralized user support specialists and a third shift computer lab operator.
-We provide services seven days a week and have staff members split across all three shifts.
+The User Support unit of Computer Services is comprised of 13 full-time staff and approximately 40 part-time student employees.
+The team is comprised of a coordinator, two administrator positions, a technology training specialist, and nine centralized user support specialists.
+We provide services seven days a week and have staff members split on first and second shift.

 Operate the computer services help desk

 User Support operates the Computer Services Help Desk, which focuses on providing technology assistance for faculty, staff, and students.
 The Computer Services Help Desk functions as a single point-of-contact for questions on registration, Blackboard, Banner, My Missouri State, user accounts, smartphones and any other hardware and software related issues.